Artist

 PLANETARIUM

 It was apparently common practice in Italy around late 60's and early 70's for record companies trying to launch new groups as foreign bands, giving the members fantasy names (as was the case with Flea on the Honey) or keeping the musicians' identities hidden, as for Circus 2000.
 This was also the case with Planetarium, a group that released no less than an album and two singles (both from the LP) at the same time, in 1971.
-Only the composer's name, A.Ferrari, is present on the label, but is not enough to identify the musicians.
+Only the composer's name, A.Ferrari, is present on the label.

 LP